-Please note that the courses linked to below are examples only and the providers and courses mentioned are not endorsed by the NSW Government.
+Please note that the courses linked below are examples only.
+The providers and courses mentioned are not endorsed by the NSW Government.

 Data enables informed decision making.
-Using data to inform policy and service design can help deliver better services, increase community participation, government transparency and economic opportunity.
+Using data to inform policy and service design can help deliver better services and increase community participation, government transparency and economic opportunity.

-Online training provider Coursera has an introductory online course on data driven decision making.
+- There are many online training courses such as provider Coursera which has an introductory online course on data driven decision making.

-NSW Government open data can be accessed for free via Data NSW which brings together many NSW Government datasets into one searchable website.
+- NSW Government open data can be accessed for free via Data NSW.
+Data NSW brings together many NSW Government datasets into one searchable website.

 Data visualisations present insights from data analysis in engaging and visual ways to help anyone to understand key insights generated from data.

-The Queensland University of Technology offers an online course, Big Data: Data Visualisation.
+- There are many online courses as well such as the Queensland University of Technology, which offers an online course, Big Data: Data Visualisation.

-ODI’s Open Data Essentials short online course, also provides a brief over of key data governance considerations.
+- ODI’s Open Data Essentials short online course, also provides a brief overview of key data governance considerations.

 It is critical to manage privacy and security throughout the process of making, using and managing data.